Occupational Therapy for Teenagers in Adelaide

 Gaining Clarity To Support Understanding And Planning

-Some young children benefit from assessment to better understand their strengths, needs, and support requirements.
-Where appropriate, Learn For Life OT may provide:
+Some teenagers benefit from a formal assessment to better understand their strengths, needs, and support requirements.
+Where appropriate, Learn for Life may provide:

 All assessments are completed in line with professional and ethical standards.